thomas-k-cameron/remove-code-whitepaper/README.md

     it actually does.
     Since the product generates it's GUI from function signature and schema definitions, dev team can quickly identify which function does what.

+They can conduct proper task analysis and produce pretty GUI interface; To clarify, I do not aim to replace them on these context-specific tasks.

-3. Open Source Tools. e.g. Open API, Smithy ...etc
+1. Open Source Tools. e.g. Open API, Smithy ...etc
 The aim of my product is to increase the number of things that you can do with code-generation.
 They may just adopt my idea to their project.

 I believe we can survive by supporting exotic languages like COBOL or sell the company before it happens.